 - Foil: They are inevitable:

-- Full-Circle Revolution: Don Fabrizio tells Father Pirrone early on that the emerging middle-class revolutionaries don't want to kill the aristocracy but merely replace them, and continue on as before.
+- Don Fabrizio tells Father Pirrone early on that the emerging middle-class revolutionaries don't want to kill the aristocracy but merely replace them, and continue on as before.
 This is the great reason why he decides to support the Risorgimento and make Sicily part of the Italian state.
-Tancredi, his nephew is even more cynical:
+Tancredi, his nephew, is even more cynical:

 - Gorgeous Period Dress: All over the place, especially in the ball scene.

-- Historical Villain Upgrade: The film (and the book) portrays the Italian Risorgimento with a highly jaundiced view, where nationalist rhetoric allows middle-class Nouveau Riche to grab property.
+- Historical Villain Upgrade: The film portrays the Italian Risorgimento with a highly jaundiced view, where nationalist rhetoric allows middle-class Nouveau Riche to grab property.
 Sicilians largely see the new nation as just another in a long line of exploiters out to use them.

 - Impoverished Patrician: Tancredi's father lost all his wealth with his dissolute life and left Tancredi orphan at fourteen with only his title and his Blue Blood.